QR code usage accelerates when the pandemic hits. That is why it is important to look at the QR code statistics before and after Covid-19.

-Thus, we can infer that by looking at search results for “QR Code,” “Menu QR Code,” “Health QR Code,” and “COVID QR Code,” there is a visible and significant increase since the beginning of 2020.
+Thus, we can infer that by looking at search results for “QR Code,” “Menu QR Code,” “Health QR Code,” and “COVID QR Code,” there has been a visible and significant increase since the beginning of 2020.

 QR code Covid-19 statistics report: Projections for QR code usage from 2021 to 2025

-A Statista study projects that there is a 22% increase for the use of QR codes by 2025 from 2020 across different regions.
+A Statista study projects that there will be a 22% increase in the use of QR codes by 2025 from 2020 across different regions.